 The following additional requirements for S-57 encoding must be noted:

 It is recommended that each span of a bridge is encoded as a separate BRIDGE object where known, and these BRIDGE objects are aggregated using the collection object C_AGGR.
-The attributes CATBRG, COLOUR, COLPAT, CONDTN, CONRAD, CONVIS, DATEND, DATSTA, NATCON, NOBJNM, OBJNAM, INFORM, NINFOM and SCAMIN must be identical for each of the BRIDGE objects comprising the bridge.
+The attributes COLOUR, COLPAT, CONDTN, CONRAD, CONVIS, DATEND, DATSTA, NATCON, NOBJNM, OBJNAM, INFORM, NINFOM and SCAMIN must be identical for each of the BRIDGE objects comprising the bridge.

 Conveyors